mresrever/led-worm/README.md

 # System

-Python script ("led_worm.py") generates the animations (Sequencial 2d matrices) and send to the Arduino device with serial communication.
+Python script ("led_worm.py") generates the animation (Sequencial 2d matrices) and sends to the Arduino device with serial communication.
 And the LED matrix is controlled by the Arduino device which runs "sketch_led_worm.ino".

 # Misc